Juneau Alaska, USA Travel Guide

 Banking hours are standard.
 Holidays bring changes.

 Juneau works on accessibility for all travelers.
-Newer buildings and major attractions are generally wheelchair accessible.
+Newer buildings and key attractions are generally wheelchair accessible.
 Older downtown watch out for uneven sidewalks.
 Capital Transit buses are wheelchair accessible.
 Inquire with individual tour operators about their tours' accessibility.
-Limited specialized services for visual or hearing impairments exist.
+Few specific services for visual or hearing impairments exist.
 Arranging specific needs in advance by contacting attractions or tour operators directly is best.
 Travel Juneau provides information on accessible accommodations and activities.
 Online Accessible travel guides offer broader tips for traveling in the U.S.

 Juneau International Airport (JNU) handles air travel travel to and from the city.
 General airport services are available.

-Juneau International Airport (JNU) is located approximately 9 miles northwest of downtown Juneau.
-Roads connect the airport to the city center.
+Juneau International Airport (JNU) is located approximately 9 miles to the northwest of downtown Juneau.
+Roads connect the airport to downtown.
 Taxis, ride-sharing services, and hotel shuttles are common transportation choices.

-JNU offers basic passenger facilities, including baggage claim, check-in counters, and a small selection of dining and commerce options.
+JNU offers basic passenger facilities, including baggage claim, check-in stores, plus a tiny selection of dining and commerce options.
 Wi-Fi is available.
 Restrooms and accessible facilities are present.

-For frequent travelers, Priority Pass access to independent airport lounges around the world.
+For those who travel often, Priority Pass access to independent airport lounges around the world.
 Check if Juneau International Airport has participating lounges, or if lounges are available at connecting airports.

 Flight delays, cancellations, or denied boarding sometimes occur.